hpp3/chromeos-fancy-dvorak/README.md

 - Disabled + y/o = Home/End

 ## Known Issues
-Extension-based keyboard mapping does not work on the chrome://extensions/ page, in password fields, and in a few other system-level pages.
+Extension-based keyboard mapping does not work on the chrome://extensions/ page, in password fields, and in a few other system-level pages for security reasons. **Switch to the regular Dvorak keyboard when you are typing passwords or you will be using QWERTY.**